-The “poison or controlled substance or a drug of dependence specified in a voluntary assisted dying permit for the purpose of causing a person's death” approved by the Secretary, prescribed by the doctor and issued by a pharmacist to the person will most likely be an experimental lethal cocktail of several substances prescribed “off-label” and to be mixed together before consumption.
+The “poison or controlled substance or a drug of dependence specified in a voluntary assisted dying permit for the purpose of causing a person's death” approved by the Secretary, prescribed by the doctor and issued by a pharmacist to the person will be 20g of sodium pentobarbital.

 On 5 January 2019 the Minister for Health, Martin Foley, announced that The Alfred Hospital pharmacy would be "the sole service for dispensing" the lethal cocktail across Victoria.
 "For people too sick to travel, the pharmacy service will deliver them their medication and provide information on administration".